senecolas/IRC3D-head-compare/README.md

 ```

 ## Configuration
-You can configure the application from the json file 'config.json'
+You can configure the application from the json file `config.json`
-* 'snapshot' path of the Hopenet trained model to use to calculate the orientation of the face (.pkl)
+* `snapshot` path of the Hopenet trained model to use to calculate the orientation of the face (.pkl)
-* 'face_model' path of the dlib face detections model (.dat)
+* `face_model` path of the dlib face detections model (.dat)
-* 'gpu_id' the identifier of the GPU to use by default (if no gpu is detected, the cpu will be used)
+* `gpu_id` the identifier of the GPU to use by default (if no gpu is detected, the cpu will be used)
-* 'cache_string' text at the end of the video name for its json cache file
+* `cache_string` text at the end of the video name for its json cache file
-* 'video_formats' table of all videos formats that can be opened with the application (you must have the codecs to read these files)
+* `video_formats` table of all videos formats that can be opened with the application (you must have the codecs to read these files)
-* 'mesh_formats' table of all 3D mesh formats that can be opened with the application
+* `mesh_formats` table of all 3D mesh formats that can be opened with the application

 ## Required libraries